odhyp/v1.odhyp.com/content/about/index.md

 ## Away From the Screen

-When I'm not writing code or writing about writing code, I enjoy quiet walks in nature, visiting beaches, and spending time with my wife and two cats.
-I often play [Radiohead](https://www.youtube.com/watch?v=DTZt6Dzkq6w) songs on guitar and piano, and most of their lyrics are stuck in my head.
+I enjoy quiet walks in nature, visiting beaches, and spending time with my wife and two cats.
+I also play guitar and piano.

 ## Elsewhere